 Being in the city is always an adventure and every time we go there it makes me wonder why we don't do it more often.
 The street musicians, the old buildings, the North End pastry, the steaming hot clam chowder and even the T are all things that get me jazzed (to be totally honest, it's mostly the pastry and the clam chowder).
 And, being able to spend the night in a fancy hotel just made the experience even better.

-New England Aquarium for the first time was definitely the crowning moment.
+Taking our son to the New England Aquarium for the first time was definitely the crowning moment.
 Where else can you see a 3-D shark movie on a 65 ft. screen, watch penquins take a shower or pet sting rays and sharks?

 Boston in the rain isn't a bad way to start a vacation.
 In fact, it was a great way to start one.
 Especially since it was spur of the moment but fell together as if we'd planned to do it all along.